vert-x/vert-x.github.io/docs_md/manual.md

 The packages of code that Vert.x executes are called *verticles* (think of a particle, for Vert.x).

-Verticles can be written in JavaScript, Ruby, Java, Groovy or Python (we're looking to support Clojure, Scala and other languages before long).
+Verticles can be written in JavaScript, Ruby, Java, Groovy or Python (Scala and Clojure support is in the pipeline).

 Many verticles can be executing concurrently in the same Vert.x instance.

 An application might be composed of multiple verticles deployed on different nodes of your network communicating by exchanging messages over the Vert.x event bus.

-For trivial applications verticles can run directly from the command line, but more usually they are packaged up into modules.
+For trivial applications verticles can be run directly from the command line, but more usually they are packaged up into modules.

 ### Module

 Vert.x applications are usually composed of one or more modules.
 Modules can contain multiple verticles, potentially written in different languages.
-Modules allow functionality to encapsulated and reused.
-Modules can be placed into any Maven or [Bintray](http://bintray.com) repository, and registered in the Vert.x [module registry](https://vertxmodulereg-vertxmodulereg.rhcloud.com/).
+Modules allow functionality to be encapsulated and reused.

+Modules can be placed into any Maven or [Bintray](http://bintray.com) repository, and registered in the Vert.x [module registry](http://modulereg.vertx.io).

-With the Vert.x module system we wish to encourage an eco-system of Vert.x modules managed by the Vert.x community.
+The Vert.x module system enables an eco-system of Vert.x modules managed by the Vert.x community.

 For more information on modules, please consult the [Modules manual](mods_manual.html).